Sphingosine-1-Phosphate

 Inflammation and cardiovascular disease: As a blood-born lipid modulator, sphingosine-1-phosphate may be critical during platelet aggregation and thrombosis.
 The relatively high concentration of this lipid in plasma high-density lipoprotein (HDL) is now believed to have beneficial implications for atherogenesis, and it has been reported that decreased serum concentrations of sphingosine-1-phosphate are better markers of peripheral artery disease and carotid stenosis than is HDL cholesterol (though less easily measured).
 The plasma concentration of sphingosine-1-phosphate, especially that bound to HDL, is decreased in patients with diabetes with negative effects upon cardiomyopathy, a risk factor for heart failure.
 As this lipid activates the receptor S1PR1 when bound to apo M, their combined interactions may be of relevance to atherosclerosis.
 On the other hand, sphingosine-1-phosphate induces vascular calcification (hardening of the arteries), an independent risk factor for cardiovascular disease.
 There is accumulating evidence that sphingosine-1-phosphate and its receptors regulate heart rate, blood flow in the coronary artery and blood pressure.
 By secreting apo M, the liver modulates the plasma levels of sphingosine-1-phosphate, and dysregulation of its metabolism may contribute to the development of liver diseases.

 Scottish thistleIn contrast, sphingosine-1-phosphate is pro-inflammatory in that in response to certain cytokines and bacterial lipopolysaccharides, it induces up-regulation of the enzyme cyclooxygenase-2 (COX-2) and thence production of the prostaglandin PGE2.
 While SPHK1 upregulates the expression of pro-inflammatory mediators in rheumatoid arthritis, SPKH2 is reported to be anti-inflammatory and controls platelet activation to limit or prevent arterial thrombosis after vascular injury.
 Increased levels of sphingosine-1-phosphate are induced during chronic inflammation that decrease the level of anticoagulants while inducing thrombin release to introduce blood clotting complications in some disease states including renal disease.
-On the other hand, studies with specific enzyme inhibitors suggest that SPKH2 can be pro-inflammatory, and it is involved in the production of inflammatory cytokines in the skin when triggered by mechanical stress or bacterial invasion.
+On the other hand, studies with enzyme inhibitors suggest that SPKH2 can be pro-inflammatory, and it takes part in the production of inflammatory cytokines in the skin when triggered by mechanical stress or bacterial invasion.

 Cancer: Like lysophosphatidic acid, sphingosine-1-phosphate is a marker for certain types of cancer, and there is increasing evidence that its role in cell division or proliferation has an influence on the development of cancers.
 It promotes the expression and release of interleukin 8 (IL-8), which is a potent angiogenic factor, which aids the growth and spread of cancers by enhancing the availability of nutrients and oxygen.
 In contrast to ceramide, it stimulates the growth, survival (delay of senescence) and migration of tumour cells, and it is abundant in malignant tissue, such as breast, colon and brain cancers.
 In a glioblastoma, the sphingosine-1-phosphate concentration was found to be nine-fold higher than in normal brain tissue, and there was a corresponding reduction in ceramide levels.
 A therapeutic aim is to ensure that these two sphingolipids are balanced to optimize cell survival and proliferation, so that the pro-apoptotic signalling of ceramides outweighs sphingosine-1-phosphate signalling in glioma cells to enhance tumour cell death.